|Index||7 reviews in total|

 Second, it has an original, unique setting, a seedy Los Angeles of the World of Darkness tabletop games, where vampires and other supernatural creatures hide among humans.
 I mean, I adore Tolkien as much as the next ninth-level ranger, but sometimes it's refreshing to see a RPG which isn't about orcs and elves in a fantasy/medieval setting.

 Third, the player can choose between one of the seven different clans, and the choice is definitely not just cosmetic - if you pick an aristocratic Ventrue focused on diplomacy and mental domination, or a social, seductive Toreador, then you'll be playing a completely different game from the player who takes an ugly, monstrous Nosferatu who has to lurk in the shadows.
 To say nothing of the hilarious, insane Malkavians.
-There is an incredible number of brilliant features, of touches of class: multiple endings, some of which are only available if you made certain choices through the game; the necessity to balance the need between feeding with human blood and preserving the Masquerade (keeping a low profile) and not losing your humanity to prevent the Beast from taking over; apparently minor choices which develop into interesting subplots, like saving a human by giving her your blood; safe houses where you keep in contact with other characters and get new subquests... amazing.
+There are many great ideas: multiple endings, some of which are only available if you made certain choices through the game; the necessity to balance the need between feeding with human blood and preserving the Masquerade (keeping a low profile) and not losing your humanity to prevent the Beast from taking over; apparently minor choices which develop into interesting subplots; safe houses where you keep in contact with other characters and get new subquests.
 The replay factor is high.

-What really makes the game, though, is the writing: wonderfully charismatic characters (kudos to the superb voice acting and to some expressive facial animations) and the moody, involving story with horror and dark humour.
+What really makes the game, though, is the writing: wonderfully charismatic characters (kudos to the superb voice acting and to some expressive facial animations) and the creepy story with plenty of horror and dark humour.

-In short, a classic masterpiece every RPG fan has to play.
+In short, a classic every RPG fan has to play.

 *** This review may contain spoilers ***